dzxlai/bike_buyers_project/README.md

 In this second PivotTable, I am looking at the different age groups within the dataset.
 Age is an interesting factor, and I wanted to see whether it played a crucial role in whether an individual <b>does buy</b> or <b>doesn't buy</b> a bike.</br>

-Just looking at the chart, it is immediately clear that people who fall into the middle age group are the most likely to buy a bike.
+Just looking at the chart, it is immediately clear that people who fall into the middle age group are the most likely to buy a bike, making them the most significant and effective marketing target for bike sales.

+Adolescents and older adults show a significantly lower bike purchase rate, implying both groups may be less interested in what a bike offeres, or have different means of getting by, for example, walking or driving.
+Here there could be an opportunity to look into why both these groups have such low purchase rates, and hypothesise potential strategies to address these groups' needs and increase their purchase rates.

 </br>

 ![bike_purchased_by_commute_distance](https://github.com/user-attachments/assets/6afd765b-41c4-4fe5-a584-a100c6d6ea9d)

+In this final PivotTable, I am lokoking at potentially the most interesting factor, the commute distance of each person, and how that can play a role to whether an individual <b>does buy</b> or <b>doesn't buy</b> a bike.</br>

 <br/>
 <br/>